parad0x-dep0t/pathFinder/README.md

 ---

+## ⚠️ Legal & Ethical Disclaimer

+> **IMPORTANT:** Pathfinder is developed and distributed strictly for **educational purposes**, CTF competitions (e.g., HackTheBox, TryHackMe, Proving Grounds), and authorized penetration testing engagements where explicit, written permission has been obtained from the system owners.
+>
+> Unauthorized testing, exploitation, or attacking of networks and systems without explicit authorization is illegal.
+The developers and contributors assume no liability and are not responsible for any misuse, damage, or legal consequences caused by this tool.

+---

-## 📄 License
+## 📄 License & Acknowledgments

-MIT License.
+- **License:** MIT License.
 Built for ethical penetration testing and CTF educational purposes.
+- **Methodology & Sources:** Inspired by HackTricks, PayloadsAllTheThings, WADComs, GTFOBins, LOLBAS Project, Orange Cyberdefense Mindmaps, and HTB Academy CPTS methodology.